sreejeet/dumpmonScraper/README.md

-# dumpmonScraper
+# dumpmonScraper (python 3.6.x)
-A simple python script to get dumpmon links from twitter.
+A python script to get dumpmon links from twitter.

 This script does the following:
   1. Find links from last 20 tweets by @dumpmon